keystonejs/keystone/docs/access-control.md

 `AccessInput` function parameter
 - `authentication` describes the currently authenticated user.
+  - `.item` is the details of the current user.
 Will be `undefined` for anonymous users.
-  - `.item` is the details of the current user.
   - `.listKey` is the list key of the currently authenticated user.
+Will be `undefined` for anonymous users.

 When resolving `StaticAccess`;
 - `true`: Allow access